juanchosaravia/autodsl/README.md

 ```

 ## Pending Features
-* Use the default values set in the class definition.
 * Support external builders with new annotation `@ManualDsl(type=MyBuilder::class)`.
 * Custom names for builders to improve integration with Java.